hraberg/foil/README.md

 Sometimes this pattern leads to undefined behaviour though, as functions like `conj!` mentioned above might return a reference to a local variable in a way one didn't intend, and which might then get returned again from the enclosing function by mistake.
+I've changed the default to return by value to avoid this as much as possible.

 C++ distinctions between lvalues and rvalues also complicates things and can also lead to undefined (or at least unexpected) behaviour, as